Scottsboro, Alabama: Attractions

-Also, on the old Memphis and Charleston Railroad near the public square, the freight depot still stands.
+The former Memphis and Charleston Railroad depot still stands just off the courthouse square.
 Built in 1861, it is considered the oldest standing structure in the original city limits.
-During the Civil War, Union raiders and Confederate soldiers fought in a skirmish, which ended up with bullet holes in the brick walls and wooden cargo doors.
+During the Civil War, Union raiders and Confederate soldiers skirmished, which resulted in bullet holes in the brick walls and wooden freight doors.
 The structure was restored and reopened as a museum in June 2012.

 First Monday has been a major draw for over one hundred years, perhaps since 1870.
 In the old Southern style, First Monday is a trade day (or craft show) in which people set up booths and sell homemade wares.

-Payne's Soda Fountain, located on the Courthouse Square, has been in business since 1869.
-It has been in its current location on the northwest corner of the Square since 1891.
-The small, yet elegant, shop shows off a 1950s-themed design, offering the classic malt, and it even sports rare photographs of Scottsboro's past.
+Payne's Soda Fountain on the courthouse square has been in business since 1869.
+It has been in its current location on the northwest corner of the square since 1891.
+The small, yet elegant, shop has a 1950s-themed design, offering sandwiches, the classic malt, and rare photographs of Scottsboro's past.

-King Caldwell Park is situated near downtown Scottsboro, right next to the Library and across the street from the Police Department.
-It is largely wooded, with several nature trails running through it.
+King Caldwell Park is near downtown Scottsboro, adjacent to the library and across the street from the police department.
+It is largely wooded, with nature trails running throughout.
 It offers picnic tables, a pavilion with rest rooms and a playground.
-It is the home of Art Sunday, which is an arts and crafts festival that Scottsboro holds the Sunday before Labor Day each year.
-Many exhibitors and thousands of people attend this festival each year.
-The King Caldwell Park is named after Scottsboro native and philanthropist, David King Caldwell, who went by the name "King Caldwell".
+It is the home of Art Sunday, an arts and crafts festival held on the Sunday before Labor Day each year.
+Many exhibitors and thousands of people attend the festival.
+King Caldwell Park is named for Scottsboro native and philanthropist David King Caldwell (1887–1977), known as "King Caldwell."
 He moved to Tyler, Texas, where he became an oil tycoon and founded the Caldwell Zoo.
-He constantly gave generously to local causes in Scottsboro and paid for the higher education of many Scottsboro school children.
+He gave generously to local causes in Scottsboro and paid for the higher education of many Scottsboro school children.
 He visited his namesake Caldwell School in Scottsboro and gave every child in the school a shiny new half-dollar, at a time when that was a lot of money for a child to receive.